East Jutland culture and heritage

 If you’d prefer to be outdoors experiencing history in situ, then head to Fyrkat near Hobro, one of four known ring fortresses from the Viking Age in Denmark.
 And of course Jelling, west of Vejle, is a fascinating UNESCO World Heritage Site.
 Walk in amongst the ancient Nordic rune stones depicting the first Viking kings, Gorm the Elder and Harald Bluetooth.
 These kings brought Denmark under one nation and introduced Christianity to the country.
 You can read more about this at the Kings Jelling Museum (Kongernes Jelling).

-More recent history is all across East Jutland for you to see, with the many manor houses and castles that cover the area, such as Old Estrup, which now is a manor house museum.
+More recent Danish history is all across East Jutland for you to see, with the many manor houses and castles that cover the area, such as Old Estrup, now a manor house museum.
 Other houses waiting to be explored include Rosenholm, Clausholm and Frijsenborg.